Broadband quadrature-squeezed vacuum and nonclassical photon number correlations from a nanophotonic device: RESULTS

 In microresonator systems, the temporal mode structure of generated parametric fluorescence can be tuned by driving the device with pump pulses having varying pulse duration \cite{helt2010spontaneous}.
-Previously this has been experimentally explored primarily in the context of \emph{weakly} driven spontaneous four-wave mixing for photon pair generation \cite{silverstone2015qubit}.
+This is a feature common to many parametric fluorescence sources: the use of broadband (i.e., temporally short) pump pulses, having less well-defined photon energies, leads to a weaker degree of spectral correlations between the generated signal and idler photons.
+Since the presence of spectral correlations is equivalent to the presence of multiple populated temporal modes in the generated beams, short pulses are therefore required to achieve single temporal mode operation.
+Here the relevant bandwidth scale is the parametric gain bandwidth, i.e., the resonator linewidth or inverse dwelling time.
+Previously this has been experimentally explored primarily in the context of \textit{weakly} driven spontaneous four-wave mixing for photon pair generation \cite{silverstone2015qubit}.
 In that context, and also in our regime of more strongly driven fluorescence for squeezing, pumping with a pulse that is comparable to or shorter than the resonator dwelling time $\tau_\mathrm{dwell} = 2Q/\overline{\omega}$ will result in nearly single temporal mode operation.
 However, unlike in the weakly driven context, here the pump is sufficiently strong that self- and cross-phase modulation also play a role in modifying the temporal mode structure of the generated light.
 Detailed modelling and simulations to identify the optimal point in parameter space will be left for a future report; here we merely demonstrate that our device approaches the desired operational point with $g^{(2)}$ nearly $2$, without any special engineering of the device \cite{vernon2017truly} or intricate tailoring of the pump pulse shape \cite{christensen2018engineering} beyond simple tuning of the pulse duration.

 To assess the temporal mode features of our source, we used the same measured photon number data as that used to extract the degree of photon number difference correlations, and instead calculated the independent second-order correlation statistic $g^{(2)}_{S(I)}$ for the signal (idler), defined as: